uclab-potsdam/scrollytelling-beginners/code/solutions/README.md

 ```
 We did it!
 We have bars!
 Actually...
 Now you will just see tiny little rectangles.
 Absolutely meaningless.
-In the next exercise we will see how to appropriately scale them according to our viewport.
+In the next exercise we will see how to appropriately scale them according to our data.

 ---

 #### Exercise 3
 Create an yScale and apply it to data.

-**Step1** - In the `computed` container write a new function, inside this function create one variable named `vaues`:
+**Step1** - In the `computed` container write a new function, inside this function create one variable named `values`:

 ```js
 computed: {